dominickp/Roommate-Expense-Tracker/README.md

 The majority of my code can be found in my bundle here: `/src/Dominick/RoommateBundle/`

 ##Todo
+- Add Apartment password so random people can't join your apartment and screw with your expenses
 - Fix register with short password, lack of error
 - Make home page have better stats
 - Edit payments